Procida: A Guide to Visiting Italy’s Most Colorful Island

-If you’re traveling to Procida last minute, you want to ensure you have your lodging and tours booked ahead of time!
-These are our top picks:
+If you’re traveling to Procida last minute, be sure you have hotels and tours booked beforehand.
+Below are some of my top picks:

-3. Full-day Ischia and Procida tour (includes snorkeling)
+- Full-day Ischia and Procida tour (includes snorkeling; from Sorrento)

 🚗 Looking for the best way to get around Campania?
 Click here to check rental car rates for Italy!